odinuv/web/walkthrough-slim/backend-delete/index.md

 one number.
 PHP script with `DELETE` SQL command:

 {% highlight php %}
-{% include /walkthrough/backend-delete/delete.php %}
+{% include /walkthrough-slim/backend-delete/delete-1.php %}
 {% endhighlight %}

 That's pretty much all.
-To test this, you can create a simple form with `<input type="number">`.
+To test this, you can create a simple form with `<input type="number">` and a GET method route.
 Latte template with form:

 {% highlight html %}
+{% include /walkthrough-slim/backend-delete/delete.latte %}
+{% endhighlight %}

+The route to render the template:

+{% highlight php %}
-{% include /walkthrough/backend-delete/templates/delete.latte %}
+{% include /walkthrough-slim/backend-delete/delete-2.php %}
 {% endhighlight %}

 {: .note}